Koh Tao Beaches

 You do not need to be a certified diver to enjoy the beautiful tropical waters or golden sandy beaches and bays that surround our island.
 Koh Tao beaches and bays are plentiful, most are easily accessible, and all offer excellent swimming and snorkeling opportunities as well as having plenty of space to lay down your towel or sarong to relax.
 One of the main benefits of the island being so heavily used for scuba diving is that even the most popular beaches remain relatively quiet throughout the day as such a large number of island visitors are out on dive boats completing scuba diving courses or taking fun diving trips.

 With shallow coral reefs surrounding the island, a fantastic array of marine life awaits just steps away from the shoreline of any of the Koh Tao beaches you visit.
 Thanks to a temperate climate and weather system, Koh Tao beaches and bays are blessed with clear waters and calm conditions almost all year round, and the benefit of being on an island is that if there is wind coming from one direction, the other side of the island will still be sheltered by the land.
-So there are always options when it comes to beaches and bays to explore on Koh Tao, and all you need is a mask and snorkel.
-Please do note that as part of island-wide conservation measures, many beaches do not allow the use of fins in order to protect the shallow corals from damage.
+There are always options when it comes to beaches and bays to explore on Koh Tao.
+All you need is a mask and snorkel.
+Please do note that as part of island-wide conservation measures, many beaches do not allow the use of fins to protect the shallow corals from damage.

-Some beaches are wide sandy stretches, some are tree-lined so they offer some respite from the tropical sun, and at many you have options to rent snorkeling gear, kayaks, or even go stand up paddleboarding.
+Some beaches are wide sandy stretches, some are tree-lined so they offer some respite from the tropical sun.
+At many beaches, you have the option to rent snorkeling gear, kayaks, or even go stand-up paddleboarding.
 While many beaches are easy to get to, some do take a little more effort.
-Be aware that some of the quieter and more remote Koh Tao beaches and bays involve steep drives or some hiking.
+Be aware that some of the more remote Koh Tao beaches and bays involve steep drives or some hiking.
 So if you are not comfortable renting a scooter on Koh Tao, then these may not be ideal for you.

-If you want to see a completely different side of the island, then there are also some remote Koh Tao beaches where you can get away from the crowds and relax in ultimate peace.
+If you want to see a completely different side of the island, there are also some remote Koh Tao beaches.
+You can get away from the crowds and relax in ultimate peace.
 At some, you may even get a stretch of golden sand all to yourself!